Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level0-1.md

 ### :mag_right: Thought Process:

-The solution involves basic Linux commands, which are essential for interacting with remote servers. **SSH, ls, cat,** and **exit** are foundational tools that you'll use often in DevOps and cloud environments.
+The solution involves basic Linux commands, which are essential for interacting with remote servers.

- ### **Why these commands matter**:
+**SSH, ls, cat,** and **exit** are foundational tools that you'll use often in DevOps and cloud environments.

-**SSH** is the primary method for logging into remote servers.
+:arrow_right:**SSH** is the primary method for logging into remote servers.

-**ls** helps you view the contents of directories, which is essential for locating files.
+:arrow_right:**ls** helps you view the contents of directories, which is essential for locating files.

-**cat** allows you to read the contents of files, which is how you retrieve important information (like passwords).
+:arrow_right:**cat** allows you to read the contents of files, which is how you retrieve important information (like passwords).

-**exit** helps you log out properly after completing your task.
+:arrow_right:**exit** helps you log out properly after completing your task.